 Daffodils are the national flower of Wales and are often featured on royal emblems alongside the English Tudor rose, the Scottish thistle, and the Irish shamrock.
 According to Welsh folklore, the person who spots the first daffodil bloom of spring will be blessed with wealth and good fortune for the following year.

-Narcissus flowers also feature in Chinese folklore, where it is said that a daffodil blooming at home on the New Year brings good luck to the household.
+Narcissus flowers are also featured in Chinese folklore, where it is said that a daffodil blooming at home on the New Year brings good luck to the household.

 Ancient Greek mythology tells how Narcissus flowers came into existence in ancient times.
 According to the story, Narcissus was the beautiful yet vain son of the nymph Liriope and Cephissus, God of the River.